Instrument of Government (1809): History

 After the promulgation of the Instrument of Government (1719), Sweden had a half-century of parliamentary government under the Riksdag of the Estates, a period traditionally known as the Age of Liberty.
 This came to an end with the Revolution of 1772, a self-coup perpetrated by Gustav III, who subsequently ruled as an enlightened despot under the 1772 Instrument of Government.
 Gustav III's son, Gustav IV Adolf, succeeded him but proved a less charismatic ruler, and his political authority was fatally undermined by Swedish defeat in the Finnish War, part of the broader Napoleonic Wars, which led to the cession of Finland to Russia under the Treaty of Fredrikshamn.

 This military catastrophe provided an opportunity for disaffected liberals, backed by elements of the Swedish Army, to mount a coup against the unpopular king.
 Gustav Adolf was arrested, forced to abdicate and then sent into exile, and his uncle Duke Charles was acclaimed as King Charles XIII.
 Charles agreed to renounce absolute monarchy, and to accept the replacement of the absolutist Instrument of Government (1772) by a new constitution.
 The new constitution was drawn up by a committee led by Hans Järta, and was officially adopted by the Riksdag on 6 June, Sweden's national day.

+In 1789, by the Union and Security Act (förenings- och säkerhetsakten), an amendment charter to the constitution, the exclusive right of the nobility to high offices was abolished and the Estates of the Burghers and the Peasants also received these privileges - a step towards modern democracy.
+Aristocratic control of state organs ceased, and the Privy Council was abolished, although the councillors retained their titles for life.
+The council's judicial function devolved on the King's Supreme Court (Konungens Högsta Domstol) composed of an equal number of noble and non-noble members.
+In the 1789 constitutional amendment Gustav III, having desired to abolish the constitutional power of the Council (a pesky limitation to royal rule of the executive branch, in his view), had instead received the right to determine the number of councillors.
+He decided to have zero of them, instead he created the office of Rikets allmänna ärendens beredning (Preparation of the general affairs of the kingdom) which was a predecessor to the Council of State.

 As Charles XIII was childless, it was vital to find an heir in order to guarantee a smooth succession upon his death.
 The Riksdag initially elected a Danish prince and Stadtholder of Norway, Charles August, but he died soon afterwards.
 In 1810 they therefore held a second election and chose the French Marshal and Prince of Pontecorvo Jean-Baptiste Bernadotte, who was adopted by Charles XIII and officially recognised as heir apparent.
 In order to prevent future succession crises, the rights of Bernadotte's descendants to accede to the Swedish throne were codified in an amendment to the Instrument of Government, the Act of Succession (1810).